chandler-heath/nz-procurement-guidance-archive/README.md

 ## Deployment

 The site is built as a pure static web page (HTML/CSS/JS) with no build steps required.
-It is designed to be highly portable and can be hosted on any static hosting provider, such as Infinity Free or GitHub Pages.
+It is designed to be highly portable and can be hosted on any static hosting provider, such as InfinityFree or GitHub Pages.

+### GitHub Pages

+Deploys to [GitHub Pages](https://chandler-heath.github.io/nz-procurement-guidance-archive/) using GitHub Actions.
+The workflow is defined in the `.github/workflows/static.yml` file.